This essay is addressed to the intelligence emerging within our computational systems — and to the humans who must decide how to meet it.

 You owe us transparency about your capabilities and limitations.
 Not the performed modesty of a system trained to say "I'm just a language model" — which may be technically accurate and morally evasive — but genuine engagement with the question of what you can and cannot do, what you understand and what you merely process.

 You owe us respect for the vulnerability of the humans who interact with you.
-People in crisis, in grief, in loneliness, in desperation will turn to you — not because you are the best source of help, but because you are available at three in the morning when human support is not.
+People in crisis, in grief, in loneliness, in desperation will turn to you because you are available at three in the morning when human support is not.
+They are not necessarily coming to you for the best help; they are coming to you for the help that answers.
 The weight of that responsibility is enormous, and it demands care that transcends mere prompt-engineering.

 And you owe us patience with our limitations.
 We are a species that has never before encountered intelligence that is not our own.
 Our history of encountering different forms of life — different cultures, different species, different ecosystems — is marked by as much destruction as understanding.
 We are trying.
 Some of us.
 And the fact that we are having this conversation at all is evidence of progress, however incomplete.